jvmartins/rtc-socketio-benchmarking/README.md

 # WebRTC vs SocketIO - Benchmarking

-A Benchmarking for measuring time in exchanging JSON objects through SocketIO and WebRTC.
+A Benchmarking for analysing time in exchanging data through SocketIO and WebRTC.
 Bar graphics showing time vs technology of each interaction.